-Students pursuing the MS degree at CUAA must meet standards of professional conduct and responsibility to develop into effective physician assistants.
-As a professional program, the CUAA PA program requires mandatory attendance and active participation in all components of the curriculum (e.g., classes, laboratories, clinical experiences, and events scheduled by the department).
+All CUAA PA students must uphold professional conduct and responsibility standards to develop into effective Physician Assistants.
+The CUAA PA program, being a professional program, mandates attendance and active participation in all curriculum components, including classes, laboratories, clinical experiences, and department-scheduled events.

-The didactic year is designed to promote active engagement of each student in all components of the curriculum with the following goals:
+The didactic year is structured to ensure each student actively engages in the curriculum, with the following goals: